 James has been a significant contributor in building and maintaining our strong market share, reputation and presence in the UK & Ireland Protection market.
 He is a Non-Executive Director on the Board of UnderwriteMe, a member of our Senior Leadership Team and is heavily involved in a number of industry bodies, most notably chairing the CMI's Executive Committee.

 Protection Development Manager

 Mark started working for Scottish Equitable in 1994, then in 2000 he joined the Aegon Protection team.
-He's been influential in the design of Aegon's Business Protection proposition and marketing.
-Working with banks, employee benefits, professional advisers and corporate advice firms - he's helped develop effective Business Protection propositions and relationships - to drive better protection advice for business customers, their partners and their families.
+He's been influential in the design of Aegon's protection proposition and marketing.
+Working with banks, employee benefits, professional advisers and corporate advice firms - he's helped develop effective protection propositions and relationships - to drive better protection advice for customers and their families.